 This course is designed to provide students with the opportunity to combine theoretical learning with actual volunteer work at a nonprofit organization.
 Through student-initiated placement at one of many predesigned sites, students will be exposed to various aspects of the not-for-profit industry including administrative, fund-raising and community outreach responsibilities, as well as having personal contact with the organization's clientele.
-Additionally, the student will be expected to utilize his or her leadership skills by initiating a substantial agency-based project, in conjunction with his or her site supervisor, that will serve as a tangible contribution to the overall organization.
+Additionally, the student will be expected to utilize his or her leadership skills by initiating a substantial agencybased project, in conjunction with his or her site supervisor, that will serve as a tangible contribution to the overall organization.
 This course provides students with a directed work project experience.
-No prerequisite, although PS2001 and/or S02001 is preferred.
+There is no prerequisite, although PS2001 and/or S02001 is preferred.
+Quarter Credit Hours 4.5